dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/designer/advanced/edmx/msl-spec.md

 The **DeleteFunction** element in mapping specification language (MSL) maps the delete function of an entity type or association in the conceptual model to a stored procedure in the underlying database.
 Stored procedures to which modification functions are mapped must be declared in the storage model.
 For more information, see Function Element (SSDL).

 > [!NOTE]
-> If you do not map all three of the insert, update, or delete operations of a entity type to stored procedures, the unmapped operations will fail if executed at runtime and an UpdateException is thrown.
+> If you do not map all three of the insert, update, or delete operations of an entity type to stored procedures, the unmapped operations will fail if executed at runtime and an UpdateException is thrown.

 ### DeleteFunction Applied to EntityTypeMapping